MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-machines-onboarding.md

 *Card showing onboarded machines compared to the total number of Intune-managed Windows 10 machine*

 >[!NOTE]
 >- If you used Security Center Configuration Manager or other onboarding methods that don’t use Intune profiles, you might encounter data discrepancies.
-To resolve these discrepancies assign an Intune configuration profile to onboard the machines to Microsoft Defender ATP again.
+To resolve these discrepancies, assign an Intune configuration profile to onboard the machines to Microsoft Defender ATP again.
 >- During preview, you might experience discrepancies in aggregated data displayed on the machine configuration management page and those displayed on overview screens in Intune.

 ## Onboard more machines with Intune profiles